Open-Model-Initiative/OMI-Data-Pipeline/hugging_face_documentation/view-and-clean-out-image-metadata.md

 Before contributing images to datasets, it's important to review and potentially remove this metadata to protect your privacy and security.

+## Prevention Tip: Disable Location Services

+**Before taking photos for dataset contributions, consider disabling location services on your camera/phone to prevent GPS data from being embedded in the first place.**

+**On iPhone:**
+- Go to Settings → Privacy & Security → Location Services → Camera → Select "Never"

+**On Android:**
+- This will be different per device, but in your camera app, look for settingsand look for an item like "Save location" or location tags, and turn them off.
+You may need to look in a "More settings" or similar section.

+**On Digital Cameras:**
+- Look for "GPS" or "Location" settings in your camera menu and disable them

+This prevents sensitive location data from being saved in your images from the start, though you should still verify and clean existing images that may already contain metadata.

 ## Step 1: Viewing Image Metadata

 ### Using ExifMeta.com (Recommended for Quick Checks)